-For the special case of ordinary equivalence, we compared our approach against the system DLPEQ [21] which is based on a reduction to disjunctive logic programs, using gnt [16] as underlying answer-set solver.
-The benchmarks rely on randomly generated $(2, \exists)$ -QBFs using Model A [14].
-Each QBF is reduced to a program such that the latter possesses an answer set iff the original QBF is valid [9].
+For the special case of ordinary equivalence, we compared our approach against the system DLPEQ (Oikarinen & Janhunen 2004) which is based on a reduction to disjunctive logic programs, using gnt (Janhunen et al. 2006) as answer-set solver.
+The benchmarks rely on randomly generated $(2, \exists)$ -QBFs using Model A (Gent & Walsh 1999).
+Each QBF is reduced to a program following Eiter & Gottlob (1995), such that the latter possesses an answer set iff the original QBF is valid.
 The idea of the benchmarks is to compare each such program with one in which one randomly selected rule is dropped, simulating a "sloppy" programmer, in terms of ordinary equivalence.

-The average running times are shown in Figure 3.
-The number n of variables in the original QBF varies from 10 to 24, and, for each n, 100 such program comparisons are generated for which the portion of cases where equivalence holds is between 40% and 50% (for details about the benchmarks, cf. [21]).
-For DLPEQ, we considered the slightly faster two-phased mode only.
-We set a time-out of 120 seconds.
-For cc T, we compared the same back-end solvers as above, using encoding $T[\cdot]$.
-Recall that, for ordinary equivalence, cc T provides $(2, \forall)$ -QBFs; thus, we can refrain from the distinction between prenexing strategies.
+Average running times are shown in Table 1.
+The number n of variables in the original QBF varies from 10 to 24, and, for each n, 100 such program comparisons are generated for which the portion of cases where equivalence holds is between 40% and 50% (for details about the benchmarks, cf. Oikarinen & Janhunen (2004)).
+We set a time-out of 120 seconds, and both the one-phased mode (DLPEQ1) as well as the two-phased mode (DLPEQ2) of DLPEQ were tested.
+For $cc\top$, we compared the same back-end solvers as above, using encoding $T[\cdot]$.
+Recall that for ordinary equivalence $cc \top$ provides $(2, \forall)$ -QBFs, thus we can resign on the distinction between prenexing strategies.
 The dedicated DLPEQ approach turns out to be faster, but, interestingly, among the tested QBF solvers, qpro is the most competitive one, while the PCNF-QBF solvers perform bad even for small instances.
-Moreover, the entire QBF approach behaves worse on true instances, compared to false ones.
+This result is encouraging as regards further development of the non-normal form approach of QBF solvers.

-5 Conclusion
+Conclusion

 In this paper, we discussed an implementation for advanced program comparison in answer-set programming via encodings into quantified propositional logic.
-This approach was motivated by the high computational complexity one has to face for correspondence checking, making a direct realisation via ASP hard to accomplish.
+This approach was motivated by the high computational complexity we have to face for correspondence checking, making a direct realisation via ASP hard to accomplish.
 Since currently practicably efficient solvers for quantified propositional logic are available, they can be employed as back-end inference engines to verify the correspondence problems under consideration using the proposed encodings.
-Moreover, since such problems are one of the few natural ones lying above the second level of the polynomial hierarchy, yet still part of the polynomial hierarchy, we believe that our encodings also provide valuable benchmarks for evaluating QBF solvers, for which there is currently a lack of structured problems with more than one quantifier alternation (cf. [17]).
+Moreover, since such problems are one of the few natural ones lying above the second level of the polynomial hierarchy, yet still part of the polynomial hierarchy, we believe that our encodings also provide valuable benchmarks for evaluating QBF solvers, for which there is currently a lack of structured problems with more than one quantifier alternation (cf., Le Berre et al. (2005)).